-6 important tools to boost your remote team productivity
+6 important tools to boost your remote work productivity

 New companies and veteran corporations alike have a new frontier in employment.
 The introduction of the ‘digital workplace’ has expanded the talent pool to virtually all corners of the globe.

 If you’re hiring, this means you’ve gained the ability to find the perfect candidate for a position regardless of location.
 For talent, this means having the capability to live anywhere and flexibly work for the best company for you.
 Recruiting, overhead, commuting, and operational costs can be cut down or cut entirely as ‘digital workplace’ tools improve.

 Within our company, Hibox, remote work has been a centric part of our organizational structure since the beginning.
 We’ve grown from two co-founders in Argentina to a company operating in seven languages from three different countries.
 With our headquarters now in Barcelona, working together productively as a remote team is more vital than ever to our growth and success.
 Keeping personal connection and culture strong as we expand is a challenge but we’ve found some of the best tech tricks to do it.

 Here’s what we use to keep culture and productivity growing with us